 - Or the most successful youth academies for winning silverware

 These are just some of the factors that may affect your judgment of how effective a football academy is.

 The Best Football Academies for Producing Premier League Players

 This comparison will assess how clear the pathway is from youth development to the first team.
 By looking at how many academy graduates are in Premier League first team squads.
 The players must still be under contract with at least one Premier League appearance for the club.
 This will allow us to rate each team on how efficient they are on bringing through youth talent.

 Influence of the Elite Player Performance Plan

 We will assess how this compares with the likes of Southampton, West Ham and Arsenal, famed for giving young players a chance.
-So let’s begin our comparison of Premier League youth academy productivity and assess who has the best football academy in England?
+So let’s begin our comparison of Premier League youth academy productivity and assess the top 10 football academies in England?

 Hull Tigers Academy Productivity